-In the first part of 2018, with the first major updates of Windows 10, Microsoft intends to withdraw HomeGroup functionality from this operating system.
+In the first part of 2018, with the first updateof Windows 10, Microsoft intends to withdraw HomeGroup functionality from this operating system.

 HomeGroup was introduced for the first time on operating systems Windows 7, in order to provide users with a simple sharing option in the local area network (LAN) documents, Media Files (pictures, music and videos) and a printers (Printers).

-We do not know exactly how much this Windows 7, Windows 8, and Windows 10 service has been used for, because most users have used the classic form of file and folder sharing in the local network.
-Microsoft introduced HomeGroup in the idea of creating a unique domain in a local network (LAN) through which all PCs with Windows to be able to share content with each other.
+We do not know exactly how used this service was Windows 7, Windows 8 and Windows 10, because most users used the classic way of sharing files and folders in the local network.
+Microsoft introduced HomeGroup in the idea of creating a single domain in a local area network (LAN) through which all PCs with Windows to be able to share content with each other.

-The big downside of this feature is that files can not be shared between Windows PCs.
-MacOS and Linux computers can access the HomeGroup domain.
+The big minus of this feature is that you can only share files between PCs with Windows.
+Computers with macOS si Linux we can access the HomeGroup domain.

-Starting with the first major update in March, 2018, Microsoft will remove HomeGroup from Windows 10, but only for users who are installing an operating system from scratch.
-For those who are already using HomeGroup, this feature will remain on their operating systems.
+Starting with the first update major from March 2018, Microsoft will remove HomeGroup from Windows 10, but only for users who install an operating system from scratch.
+For those who already use HomeGroup, this feature will remain on their operating systems.

-With Windows 10's HomeGroup removal, this does not mean that users will not be able to share files, folders, and printers in the local network.
+With the removal of HomeGroup from Windows 10, this does not mean that users will no longer be able to share files, folders and printers in the local network.
 LAN.
-These features will remain active through the classic "share" / "share device" that will allow sharing further.
+These functions will remain active through the classic "share" / "share device" which will allow further sharing.

 As alternative to HomeGroup, Microsoft encourages users to use:

-- OneDrive - as a cloud storage solution for files that can be shared with other users
+- OneDrive - as a solution for storing files in the cloud with the possibility of being shared with other users

-- Classic "Share" - Allows sharing of devices (printer, scanner, etc.) and files in the LAN.
+- The classic function "Share" - allows sharing on LAN of devices (printer, scanner, etc.) and files.

-- Microsoft Account - using the Microsoft account for sharing on synchronized applications (like the Mail application)
+- Microsoft Account - use of Microsoft account for sharing with synchronized applications (like Mail application)